Acute care leaders provide required workplace training to health care support workers and provide support to care teams, patients and families.

 The health care support worker is a new position on the care team.
 It is essential that all members understand:

-- the role of the health care support worker, they can and cannot do.
+- the role of the health care support worker, including what they can and cannot do.

 - the impacts to the care team’s roles and responsibilities